 If you need to take time off due to illness or unforeseen circumstances, please contact the CDT Administrator as soon as possible by phone or email.
-It is important for us to know your whereabouts as http://www.ox.ac.uk/admissions/graduate/why-oxford/living-oxford/accommodation#residency
+It is important for us to know your whereabouts as we have a duty of care.
+Recording all periods away from the department is especially important for students studying under a student visa as we have a legal responsibility to the UKBA to know where you are.